-Monday I drove my son Nels to his first day on campus.
-He’s taking Music Theory, English, and ASL to kick off his college career.
+Monday I drove my youngest to their first day on campus.
+They are taking Music Theory, English, and ASL to kick off their college career.

-I walked alongside him past the birch trees framing our bright pathway – he stopped to inspect a centipede cheerfully trundling our way – and I felt the sun on my face, mirrored in the honeyed swing of my child’s long blonde hair.
-I knew I only had a few moments with him and his low, level conversation before he’d politely step back into his private world.
+I walked alongside them past the birch trees framing our bright pathway – they stopped to inspect a centipede cheerfully trundling our way – and I felt the sun on my face, mirrored in the honeyed swing of my child’s long blonde hair.
+I knew I only had a few moments with them and their low, level conversation before they’d politely step back into his private world.

 It felt so strange to be back in school again.
 “Again” – and yet my role of supportive parent to a schooled minor, has been of an incredibly short duration.

 Our youngest only took one year of school in their life – fifth grade.
 That was an amazing time for me because it was the only year our two children chose to go.
 And because this was a hundred percent the children’s decision, everything went smoothly.
 They got up early, dressed themselves, bundled into the car for the eight mile trip to the bus stop, then boarded the creaky bus for another eight.
 That year they both did their homework, found friends and found squabbles, and brought home glowing reports and A’s in their subjects.
 My entire solitary parental experience with the principal’s office was a sunny day I was asked in to retrieve the two knives my husband had packed in the kids’ backpacks – to cut up their lunch apples.
 (Unschooling is a little Huck Finn in a way schooling families could never quite understand!)